 29. Cooked or Dry Beans

 I love to cook up a big batch of beans and then freeze them in 2 cup portions (the equivalent of 1 can).
 It saves me a ton of time!
-You can also freeze dried beans as well as homemade refried beans.
+You can also freeze dried beans and homemade refried beans as well.

 32. Chips, Pretzels, Graham crackers, Crackers, Popcorn